Together, Protecting Our Wild

 Snowy Sierra peaks towering thousands of feet above the valley floor.
 Wide-open ranchlands where livestock and wildlife live in harmony.
 A rural way of life that has persisted since the Gold Rush days.
 This is the Eastern Sierra – California’s “Wild Side.”
 A land like nowhere else.

 And you can help make sure it stays that way.

-Eastern Sierra Land Trust recognizes that the land we share has long been used in a variety of ways.
-We work to preserve a healthy balance of uses — from ranching to hiking, wildlife habitats to favorite fishing spots — that can be sustained forever, ensuring a strong local economy and healthy environment for generations to come.
+At Eastern Sierra Land Trust, we partner with local landowners, agencies, and conservation supporters like you to protect the Eastern Sierra for the future.
+Our aim is to preserve a healthy balance of land uses — from ranching to biking, wildlife habitats to favorite fishing spots — that can be sustained forever, ensuring a strong local economy and healthy environment for generations to come.
+Learn more about ESLT

 By partnering with forward-thinking landowners and conservation supporters like you, ESLT is able to permanently protect the land, water, and wildlife that make the Eastern Sierra so special.
 Since our founding in 2001, we have successfully conserved nearly 15,000 acres on 21 unique properties that provide important resources to wildlife and our community.
 Read More

 Eastern Sierra Land Trust members care about this amazing place and want to conserve it for the future.
 Join us today: with your tax-deductible membership donations, you’ll make a lasting difference in the lives and lands of our community.

 “We support the work of ESLT because we like what they do: they find opportunities to get land protected that is special to all of us.”

 “We believe it is particularly important to preserve open space in the Eastern Sierra for future generations.
 People come from all over to renew themselves by hiking, fishing, or riding here.”

 “We relocated from Southern California to this area because we love and appreciate the natural beauty, the changing seasons, and the local community.
 We support ESLT’s important work for many of those same reasons.”